nodules/xamel/README.md

 # Xamel

-Xamels goal is providing the easy way to extract data from XML using XPath-like expressions and map/reduce operations.
-Also it's designed to be fast and memory-friendly.
+Xamel provides an easy way to extract data from XML using XPath-like expressions and map/reduce operations.
+It's designed to be fast and memory-friendly.

 ## Quick start